 A motorcyclist is killed each day on Texas roadways.
 To improve safety and commemorate the 455 Texas motorcyclists who lost their lives in 2015, the Texas Department of Transportation has launched an educational campaign for May’s Motorcycle Safety Awareness Month.
 This will hopefully decrease the number of motorcycle accidents on the road.

 The “Share the Road: Look Twice for Motorcycles” initiative urges vehicle drivers to take special care to protect motorcyclists sharing the roads.
 Those who ride motorcycles are five times more likely to sustain injuries in an accident than vehicle occupants.
 They are also 26 times more likely to die in an accident.
-This increased risk can be associated with the lack of safety features on a motorcycle; there are not seat belts, sturdy frames, or airbags to protect riders.
+This increased risk can be associated with the lack of safety features on a motorcycle; there are no seat belts, sturdy frames, or airbags to protect riders.

 Look Twice to Spot Motorcycles